-So find out by consulting the locals.
+So, find out by consulting the locals.
 What will it likely be like out there?
 Currents?
 Swells?
 When is the area non-diveable?
-What are you backup and exit options?
+What are your backup and exit options?
 If in doubt, ask a local divemaster to join you as a precaution.

 Getting into the water

 The basic strategy here is to get in the water and below the surface as fast as reasonably possible.
 Waves only have effect at a depth equal to roughly twice their own height.
 So descending below this will make things much calmer.

 If you are diving from shore entering the water when there are large swells can be tricky, but there is a technique that can make it easier.
 Buddy up in pairs (use you pre-defined buddy pairs).
 Stand side by side and place a hand on each other’s shoulders to help stabilize each other.
 Put on your dive mask and regulator.
 Then start walking out.

 Time your movements so that you walk when the water is out, and stand your ground when the waves are rushing in and out.
 As you get closer to deep water, around mid-thigh height, turn around so you’re facing the beach and walk out backward, still holding on to each other.

 As you get into ever deeper water, try to time it so that you jump slightly when the waves come in, to keep your head above water.
 Continue out until you reach beyond the surf zone where the waves are generally milder.
 Here, you put on your fins and descend.